-Once upon a time film studios reigned supreme in their control of theatrical presentation.
+Once upon time film studios reigned supreme in their control of theatrical movie presentation.
 With many of the biggest names in Hollywood owning prestigious theatres to ensure their films reached the largest audience possible.
 However, by the late 1940’s the system that had helped create Hollywood was slowly dying.
 As new laws in America came into place that instructed studios to dispose of the cinemas that they had once held dear.
 While here in the UK three major cinema operators dominated the market, ODEON, ABC and Granada.
 Each one tied to a media empire, from Rank to Associated British Pictures and Granada Television.
-Ensuring the link between entertainment, audience and filmmaking sat central to the cinema going experience.
+Ensuring the link between entertainment, audience and filmmaking sat central to the cinema-going experience.

 However, as cinema companies grew larger and the link between media, entertainment and theatrical presentation diminished.
 Many cinema chains found themselves brought by companies who had little interest in filmmaking or distribution.
 The need for financial profit finally placing the nail in the coffin of the large picture palace in favour of the cheaper multiplex.
 The link between directors, filmmakers and presentation extinguished by large combo meals and pick n mix.

 In recent years, while large chains have continued to embrace the 1980s multiplex model with ever more elaborate gimmicks.
 There has also been a resurgence of independent cinema, where staff are passionate about film, presentation and customer experience.
 While equally ensuring diverse film programming, alongside a vibrant cafe culture.
 With companies like Curzon not only embracing the 1930s model of being both a cinema chain and distributor.
 But also combining this with streaming opportunities in the home.